sigSandor/sigSandor.github.io/index.md

 # Focusing on writing easy-to-read quality documentation
 {: .fs-9 }

-First, I would like to credit 3 core components that made this project functionable and gratis.
+First, I would like to credit 3 core components that made this project functionable.
 Github/Github Pages, Jekyll website builder, and the original Template repository is from JustTheDocs.

 {: .fs-6 .fw-300 }